Chris-Johnston/Chris-Johnston.github.io/_posts/2020-05-27-home-assistant.md

 I had first learned about Home Assistant from a talk at [LinuxFest Northwest.][lfnw]

-_So, what's so cool about it?_ I think the part that's my favorite is the community support around it.
-[It integrates with tons of things][ha-integration], including tons of IOT devices and services.
+The community support around Home Assistant is it's greatest asset.
+[It integrates with tons of IOT devices and services.][ha-integration],

 ## ZoneMinder